lingtalfi/Light_BreezeGenerator/personal/mydoc/pages/ling-breeze-generator-2.md

         - **dev**: bool=false, optional.
             If true, the custom classes will be overwritten.
 Never do that, unless you're extending the generator class itself.

+        - **usePrefixInMethodNames**: bool=true, optional.
+            If true, the name of the generated methods will contain the table prefixes when appropriate.
+            For instance, let's say we have the following tables:
+            - luda_resource
+                - id
+            - luda_resource_file
+                - id
+                - luda_resource_id: fk

+            Then if **usePrefixInMethodNames** is set to true, we will generate methods like this for the **luda_resource_file** table:

+            - deleteResourceFileByLudaResourceId

+            If it's set to false, we will generate methods like this instead:

+            - deleteResourceFileByResourceId

+            Although the second option (**usePrefixInMethodNames**=false) seems more appealing from a usability/readability's perspective, it's more risky, because different plugins might create table which name might conflict, for instance:

+            - lud_resource_file
+            - xyz_resource_file

+            In this case, if **usePrefixInMethodNames**=false, you would theoretically end up with two methods with the same name: **deleteResourceFileByResourceId**, but their action should be different (so it's impossible).

+            For this reason, using the prefixes is the default, as it solves this problem.
+            Also, it's more precise to specify the full name with the prefix, even from a readability's perspective, it's just a matter of taste I suppose.